scala/docs.scala-lang/_overviews/scala3-book/fun-hofs.md

 1. In your method’s parameter list, define the signature of the function you want to accept
 2. Use that function inside your method

-To demonstrate this, here’s a method that that takes an input parameter named `f`, where `f` is a function:
+To demonstrate this, here’s a method that takes an input parameter named `f`, where `f` is a function:

 {% tabs sayHello-definition %}
 {% tab 'Scala 2 and 3' %}